Generating a Mnemonic

 (Experimental!)
 Choose between 12, 24 words or double mnemonic, then take a random picture and Krux will generate a mnemonic from the hash of the image bytes.

-Image Entropy Quality Estimation
+Image Entropy Quality Estimation¶

-During image capture, entropy quality estimation is displayed to assist you in obtaining a high-quality image source for your key.
-After a snapshot is taken, Shannon's entropy and pixel deviation indices are presented.
+During image capture, entropy quality estimation is displayed to assist you in obtaining a quality image source for your key.
+After the snapshot is taken, Shannon's entropy and pixel deviation indices are presented.
 Minimum thresholds are established to prevent the use of poor-quality images with low entropy for key generation.
-It's important to note that these values serve as indicators or estimations of entropy quality, but they are not absolute entropy values in a cryptographic context.

-Double mnemonic
+Double mnemonic¶

-It is the combination of two 12-word mnemonics that also forms a valid 24-word BIP-39 mnemonic.
+It is the combination of two 12-word mnemonics that also forms a valid 24-word BIP39 mnemonic.
 This is achieved by using the first 16 bytes (128 bits) of the image's entropy to generate the first 12-word, then using the next 16 bytes to generate the second 12-word and checking if these two 12-word together forms a valid 24-word, if not, we iterate over the second 12-word incrementing its entropy bytes until the two 12-word forms a valid 24-word.

 Print the BIP39 word list in 3D or on paper, then cut out the words and place them in a bucket.
 Manually draw 11 or 23 words from the bucket.
 For the final word, Krux will assist you in picking a valid 12th or 24th word by adjusting its smart keypad to only allow typing words with a valid checksum.
 Alternatively, you can leave it empty, and Krux will select a final, valid checksum word for you.

-Dice Rolls
+Dice Rolls¶

-Via D6
+Via D6¶

-Via D20
+Via D20¶

-Since a D20 has more possible outcomes, the entropy is increased per roll to 4.322 bits ( log2(20) ).
-This means that only 30 rolls are necessary to create a 12-word mnemonic and 60 rolls for a 24-word mnemonic.
+The entropy in a single roll of a D20 is 4.322 bits ( log2(20) ); therefore a minimum of 30 rolls is required to generate a 12-word mnemonic and 60 rolls to generate a 24-word mnemonic.

-Dice Rolls Entropy Quality Estimation
+Dice Rolls Entropy Quality Estimation¶

-When you input your dice rolls, you'll see two progress bars filling up.
-The top progress bar shows how many rolls you've entered compared to the minimum number needed.
-The bottom progress bar shows the real-time calculated Shannon's entropy compared to the required minimum (128 bits for 12 words and 256 bits for 24 words).
+As you enter your dice rolls, you'll see two progress bars fill up.
+The top progress bar shows how many rolls you've entered compared to the minimum required.
+The bottom progress bar shows the real-time calculated Shannon's entropy compared to the minimum required (128 bits for 12 words and 256 bits for 24 words).
 When the Shannon's entropy estimation reaches the recommended level, the progress bar will be full, and its frame will change color.
-If you've met the minimum number of rolls but the entropy estimation is still below the recommended level, a warning will appear, suggesting you add more rolls to increase entropy.
-Note: Similar to image entropy quality estimation, dice rolls Shannon's entropy serves as an indicator and should not be considered an absolute measure of cryptographic entropy.
+If you've reached the minimum number of rolls but the entropy estimation is still below the recommended level, a warning will appear suggesting that you add more rolls to increase the entropy.

 Learn more about Krux Entropy Quality Estimation.

-Stats for Nerds
+Stats for Nerds¶

 A low Shannon's entropy value could suggest that your dice are biased or that there's a problem with how you're gathering entropy.
 To investigate further, examine the "Stats for Nerds" section to check the distribution of your rolls and look for any abnormalities.

-How Entropy Capture Works
+How Entropy Works in Krux¶

 For dice rolls, Krux keeps track of every roll you enter and displays the cumulative string of outcomes after each roll.